xzel23/utility/README.md

 ## Changes

-### Version 5.3.4
+### Version 5.3.4.1, 5.3.4.2

- - remove usage of API not available in Java 8
+ - Java 8 compatibility fixes: remove usage of API not available in Java 8

 ### Version 5.3.4